- Only one Region of interest per project can be drawn.

 To draw a Region of interest:

-- After selecting the Region of interest left-click to place the first vertex and then release the mouse button.
+- After selecting the Region of interest tool, left-click to place the first vertex and then release the mouse button.

 - (Optional) Click Esc to cancel the creation of the area.